tuckerdarby/wl-image-canvas/README.md

 ### Client

 The client is a React Typescript frontend that uses shadcn for UI components.
+The client maintains an SSE connection with the API server to receive updates.

 ### API